dimitri-mar/SchellingBoardAR/README.md

  by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-All emojis designed by [OpenMoji](https://openmoji.org/) – the open-source emoji and icon project.
+All emojis are designed by [OpenMoji](https://openmoji.org/) – the open-source emoji and icon project.
 License: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/#)